itechdom/itechdom-blog/README.md

-# ZPresent
+# iTechdom Blog
-Create and Share  Presentations using Angular and Gulp with Reveal.js
+We talk Programming and Startups.